 The tuition fee for taking Making Sense of Discipline through continuing education is $150.
 This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
-If a personal copy of the DVD set is desired, the tuition fee is $200 (please note that the original edition DVD is the only option available - the new edition does not have an accompanying DVD).
+If a personal copy of the ORIGINAL EDITION of the DVD set is desired, the tuition fee is $200 (please note that the original edition DVD is the only option available - the new edition does not have an accompanying DVD).

 The tuition fees for live courses arranged by individual Neufeld Course Facilitators or by other agencies are set independently and may differ from course to course.